Poklonnaya Hill: War museum

 Since the 1980s, the hill also includes the monumental museum to the Soviet victory during the Great Patriotic War.
 The main building of the museum was constructed between 1983 and 1995.
-The Hall of Glory holds reliefs of the 12 Soviet Hero Cities, and on its marmor walls are inscribed the names of several thousand Heroes of the Soviet Union that were awarded during the war.
+The Hall of Glory holds reliefs of the 12 Soviet Hero Cities, and on its marble walls are inscribed the names of several thousand persons decorated as Heroes of the Soviet Union for their actions during the war.
 The Hall of Remembrance downstairs contains books of remembrance with the names of more than 26 million Soviet war dead.